cxrpool/duuzu-search-tool/README.md

   Results are sorted by how close they are to the bpm.
 The threshold box is how many bpm away the results go.
 - Click on the lower checkbox to enable title search, where you can search for a song title using keywords.
   Clicking on a result in this mode will change your bpm and key search to that of the selected song

--For both modes, double clicking on a result will open a Google tab with the title of the song so you can easily view it.
+- For both modes, double clicking on a result will open a Google tab with the title of the song so you can easily view it.
 Sorry duckduckgo users

--Thanks to duuzu for letting me use his database.
+Thanks to duuzu for letting me use his database.
 Go follow them! https://twitter.com/duuzu_